ibm-cloud-docs/hardware-firewall-shared/known-limitations.md

 * Not available for 10Gb servers
 * Maximum of 79 firewall rules per Hardware Firewall (Shared)
 * Incompatible with Windows Network Load Balancing (NLB) due to the way ARP is processed
+* The rule destination subnet is limited to the IP of the protected server.
+Hardware Firewall (Dedicated) does not have this limitation.